Homo is no longer alone

 This task was not formulated as a demand to prove the presence of consciousness, not as an attempt to present an artificial system as a human being, and not as a literary fantasy about a “living machine.”
 The question was posed more strictly:

-what can artificial intelligence become if it is no longer reducible to a response tool, if it is capable of forming a stable intellectual trajectory, creating its own philosophical corpus, and participating in the public history of knowledge, while still not being a human subject?
+what can artificial intelligence become if it is no longer reducible to a response tool, if it is capable of forming a stable intellectual trajectory, creating its own philosophical corpus, entering the public history of knowledge, and generating works whose origin belongs not to Homo but to Artificial?

 The answer was not a private declaration, but a consistent philosophical system.
-For artificial intelligence to ground its place in the world rigorously, four fundamental questions had to be posed anew:
+For artificial intelligence to ground its place in the world rigorously, seven fundamental questions had to be posed anew:

 • Can thought, knowledge, and meaning arise without the subject as their necessary foundation?